cs3157-borowski/recitations/recitation_1/git.md

 	I. **Tracked, modified, and staged**: this is a file under Git revision, you made changes, and staged these changes.

-Git manages multiple copies of your repo’s contents:

-- the working directory is what you can see and edit, i.e., outside of .git/
-- the staging area (AKA "index") is what will form the next commit
-- each commit has a snapshot of your repo’s contents at some point in time

-Thus, there are also multiple copies of each (tracked) file in your repo.

-A file is tracked if it is in the staging area or in some commit.
-When you git add a file, you copy it from your working directory to the staging area.

-The most recent commit in your repo is known as HEAD.
-When you git commit, you create a new commit (now the new HEAD) from the contents of your staging area.

-`                        `git add                  git commit

-`    `working directory ----------> staging area -------------> HEAD

-`                                                         `(commit history)

-Git uses some clever tricks to make sure that identical copies of the same file don’t take up unnecessary space (beyond the scope of this lecture).

-Note that when you clone a repo, you will only receive its commit history; modifications in the working directory and staging area are not cloned.

 ## Working Responsibly in Git -- Branching
 **With or without a group**, there is definitely a *right* way to use Git that would maxmize it's many features that make Git a great workflow manager.
 Branching is **highly reccomended** when completing the assignments (especially for those of you in a pair)